Do Yellow Jackets Sting or Bite? If it stings you, then you should do

 • The number of stings received

-Yellow Jacket Venom Effects
+What Does Yellow Jacket Venom Do?

-• Release of histamines
+• Trigger the release of histamines

-• Increased blood flow to the area
+• Increase blood flow to the affected area

-• Swelling and inflammation
+• Cause swelling and inflammation

 How Long Does Yellow Jacket Sting Pain Last?